Local Area Attractions Near Seligman / Route 66 KOA Journey

 Town of Seligman

-Self-guided walking tours of Seligman include historical buildings such as the Harvey House and the Cottage.
-Meet Angel "Mr. Route 66" Delgadillo at the barber shop.
-Bring your camera and take pictures of the famous Snow Cap Drive, who has been on the cover of National Geographic, Arizona Highways and many more.
+Self-guided walking tours of Seligman include historic buildings, classic automobiles and gift shops.
+Stop by Angel (the angel of Route 66) Delgadillo's world famous gift shop and barber shop.
+Bring your camera and take pictures of the Snow Cap Drive-In, which has been on the cover of National Geographic, Arizona Highways and many more.

 Grand Canyon Caverns